-Another item you will want is Epsom salts for a sitz bath along with some lavender spray to help speed along your healing and give you some comfort from the pain and yuckiness!
-I’m sorry I know recovering after birth is really uncomfortable and the blood their is so much blood honestly I didn’t think anyone could bleed so much without dying.
+Another item you will want is Epsom salts for a sitz bath along with some lavender spray to help speed along with your healing and give you some comfort from the pain and yuckiness!
+I’m sorry I know recovering after birth is really uncomfortable and the blood there is so much blood honestly I didn’t think anyone could bleed so much without dying.
 So yes you need a sitz bath to help speed the process along and not be feeling so uncomfortable the whole way through.

-Their is a great Organic Herbal Sitz Bath that works really well if you don’t want to get the Epsom salts and lavender oil, this has everything you need right in it and you can use the pads as a compress either hot or cold for some extra pain relief and comfort.
+There is a great Organic Herbal Sitz Bath that works really well if you don’t want to get the Epsom salts and lavender oil, this has everything you need right in it and you can use the pads as a compress either hot or cold for some extra pain relief and comfort.
 It is a special blend of herbs that help promote healing, pain relief and reduce swelling and they are also safe for breastfeeding and pregnant mommas as well.
 Best stuff out there!!!

 Get yourself a few cold packs like these VagiKool reusable flexible feminine cold packs that come with a sleeve to put them in that can be washed or thrown away.
 These are the best for pain and itch relief.
-They go really well with these postpartum leak proof underwear by Innersy, these are specifically made for women on their periods and also postpartum recovery and have a loose fit and can absorb liquid and blood so you don’t have to worry about staining your clothing or sheets.
+They go really well with these postpartum leakproof underwear by Innersy, these are specifically made for women on their periods and also postpartum recovery and have a loose fit and can absorb liquid and blood so you don’t have to worry about staining your clothing or sheets.
 They are great for added comfort and protection so you have one less thing to worry about postpartum!

 A good overnight pad is going to be a must in your postpartum survival kit!
-The ones I used for a few months (yes I said months because the bleeding goes on forever, I’m sorry TMI but it’s the truth) they are Always Ultra Thin heavy overnight pads (I don’t have a link to them here because honestly they will be cheaper for you to buy at the grocery store or pharmacy) these are the best maxi pads for postpartum and aren’t thick and bulky.
+The ones I used for a few months (yes I said months because the bleeding goes on forever, I’m sorry TMI but it’s the truth) are Always Ultra Thin heavy overnight pads (I don’t have a link to them here because honestly, they will be cheaper for you to buy at the grocery store or pharmacy) these are the best maxi pads for postpartum and aren’t thick and bulky.
 Make sure to buy a few of these since you don’t want to have to run out and get them later.